How to Improve Soccer Power

 In this phase, you are finally allowed to do your speed and power training because now, at last, you are ready for it, and there is a sound basis of strength to convert into explosive action, both in the weights room and in a match.

 You could try for five repetitions in the power clean, some explosive medicine ball work, and mainly focus on sprinting and cutting drills.
-Careful with the sprinting distances, though: above and beyond 40 meters (absolute speed), the injury risk increases significantly, especially for hamstring pulls.
+Be careful with the sprinting distances, though: above and beyond 40 meters (absolute speed), the injury risk increases significantly, especially for hamstring pulls.
 It is imperative to work into it slowly, meaning periodizing the speed work.
 That, or do not go for greater distances than 30 meters in all-out sprinting - cutting drills can be your answer here.

 So, there you have it: a significantly simplified yet handy template to structure your offseason build-up work.
 If you apply these guidelines, you can rest assured that optimal results will follow.